 Internet intelligence and investigation (i3) is a constantly developing arena for policing.
 Balancing investigative opportunities with a need to respect the public’s privacy and maintain legitimacy is complex.
 To assist i3 practitioners, the NPCC issued guidance in 2018 (updated in 2020) around the use of 'overt' and 'covert' profiles in online deployments.

-Through a thorough literature review and evaluation of the national policy, research questions evolved as to evaluate the strategy and how 'overt' profiles ensure police legitimacy.
+Through a thorough literature review and evaluation of the national policy, research questions evolved to evaluate the strategy and how 'overt' profiles ensure police legitimacy.

 - How are i3 practitioners employing 'overt' profiles as an operational tactic to conduct internet intelligence and investigation deployments?